-The Seattle housing market has generated a lot of headlines lately, mostly due to its highly competitive nature.
-First-time buyers, in particular, face a lot of competition when buying a house in Seattle.
+The Seattle housing market has generated a lot of headlines over the past few years, mostly due to the rapid increase in prices.
+Though prices plateaued over the past year, they are picking up the pace once again, and first-time buyers face a lot of competition when buying a house in Seattle.
 This is the result of limited inventory and strong demand.
 But with a solid game plan, first-time home buyers in Seattle can still find a place to call home.

 5 Steps to Success for First-Time Home Buyers in Seattle

-Here are five things first-time buyers should know—and do—before entering the red-hot Seattle real estate market.
+Here are five things first-time buyers should know—and do—before entering the Seattle real estate market.

 1. Expect a lot of competition, especially for starter homes.